purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 ------

-## Addendums to Creating cSolution Examples
+# Addendum to Creating cSolution Projects

-### 1.0 Locking Versions of Software Components
+## 1.0 Lock Versions of Software Components
 The process described above created a cSolution project with Software Components added from CMSIS-Packs.
 CMSIS-Packs are published by the diffferent pack Vendors based on their different release schedules.
 This can cause issues with an example pulling new versions of software that introduces changes/errors.